-This third solution appears to be a preferable one and at least has some support from the CJEU decision under Article 5(1)(b) of Brussels I. It should be the last “bus-stop” in the analysis.
+This fourth solution appears to be a preferable one and has support from the CJEU decision under Article 5(1)(b) of Brussels I. The CJEU also justified this solution [under Article 5(1)(b) of Brussels I] as reconciling the goals of legal certainty and flexibility; and in addition a contract of carriage of goods is not complete until the goods arrive at their final destination.
 Where this criteria is applied and it is determined that the place in question does not have genuine connections to the contract of carriage of goods, or there is another country that is manifestly more closely connected with the contract, then the escape clause under Article 5(3) should be applied.

 In applying the escape clause, the case law analysis of the CJEU under the Rome Convention (discussed above) would remain relevant to interpreting Article 5(3) of Rome I, save that the criteria for applying the escape clause [under Article 5(3) of Rome I] is that the connection with another country must be manifestly more closely connected with a contract for the carriage of goods in order to displace the main rule.
 Apart from this, it does not appear any significant change has been made in the application of the escape clause under Article 5(3) of Rome I.